zeineb111/Linguistic-cues-for-Textual-classification/index.md

 <img src="subj_True.png"  width="350" height="300">                  <img src="words_MLP_True_new.png"  width="450" height="300" >
 </p>

-We can clearly see that the words with a higher likelihood to be classified as Fake have significantly higher subjectivity (p-value = .
-The model implicitly picks up on the subjectivity feature which justifies its relevance in the previous analysis.
+We can clearly see that the words with a higher likelihood to be classified as Fake have no correlation with the subjectivity feature.
+This implies that the model found its own decision boundary for classification, which is a small subset of the combination of certain features with certain values.
+The model does not implicitly pick up the features defined in the previous sections.
+This is quite common with MLP models as they are good at finding implicit decision boundaries while us as humans have more explicit decision boundaries for this kind of problems.
- TODOOOOOOOOOOOOOOOOOO

 **But !**